 Currently the ALE-AMR code is used to model WDM experiments on NDCX II.
-The code, which combines Arbitrary Lagrangian Eulerian (ALE) hydrodynamics with Adaptive Mesh Refinement (AMR), has physics models that include ion deposition, radiation hydrodynamics, thermal diffusion, anisotropic material strength with material time history, and advanced models for fragmentation.
+The code, which combines arbitrary Lagrangian-Eulerian (ALE) hydrodynamics with adaptive mesh refinement (AMR), has physics models that include ion deposition, radiation hydrodynamics, thermal diffusion, anisotropic material strength with material time history, and advanced models for fragmentation.
 Experiments at NDCX-II will explore the process of bubble and droplet formation (two-phase expansion) of superheated metal solids using ion beams.
-Thus, a physical model of surface tension needs be corporated into the code.
+Thus, a physical model of surface tension needs to be incorporated into the code.

-We discuss a surface tension model that has been implemented and applied to WDM experiments.
-It is based on a single-fluid diffuse interface model that allows droplet formation behaviors and is described in the following section.
-It will be followed by the numerical results.
+We discuss a surface tension model that has been implemented and applied to WDM experiments and is based on a single-fluid, diffuse-interface model that allows droplet formation behaviors.